LP0101/OPNsense-VPN-manager/README.md

-# opnSense-VPN-manager
+# OPNsense-VPN-manager

-Flask app to toggle VPN settings for current host in opnSense.
+Flask app to toggle VPN settings for current host in OPNsense.